Update (January 2017): We’ve now scored six repositioning cruise deals over the past three years, each for less than $50 a day using this method!

 Now you should have price quotes for at least 11 different agencies.
 It’s time to pick up the phone to call the agency with the most attractive offer to confirm its availability, its price, and that it truly does include all the perk you’re expecting.
 Sometimes we have found that the price and perks shown online are not the same when you call.
 Some agencies are worse offenders than others.
 Be very clear and careful when verifying.
 Once you’ve found the best cruise price and benefits, lock it in for free with a 24-hour courtesy hold.
 (More about cruise courtesy holds towards the end on this post.)

-By this point, you have likely found the best deal.
-But if you have the time and you want to be absolutely certain there is no lower prices or perks out there, continue on with steps 4 & 5.
+Okay, by this point, you are really likely to have found the best deal.
+But if you have the time and you want to be extremely meticulous to be absolutely certain there is no lower prices or perks out there, continue on with steps 4 & 5.

 (Optional) Step 5: Let The Agencies Bid On You